metabase/metabase/docs/administration-guide/databases/bigquery.md

 - Only these...
 - All except...

 For the Only these and All except options, you can input a comma-separated list of values to tell Metabase which datasets you want to include (or exclude).
-For example,:
+For example:

 ```
 public,auth*